jasonbeitler/pmset/README.md

      acwake               0
      lidwake              1

- If you as lazy, you can pull the .sh file in this repo and run the following.
+ If you are lazy, you can pull the .sh file in this repo and run the following.

       $chmod +x pmset.sh
       $./pmset.sh

 This will apply the settings above.
-Happy sleeping with out issues.
+Happy sleeping with out shutdowns.

 ## Note
 This only applys to Early 2015 MBP and newer.